 Before installing WordPress, you’ll need to choose a host.
 Hosts vary greatly, so it’s important to take some time to compare the various options available and find the one that best suits your needs (you can find a hosting comparison guide here).

 2. Select a Suitable E-Commerce Theme

 Once you’ve installed WordPress, you’ll need to decide on a theme.
-The theme will provide the overall look of your website and may also offer additional functionality that isn’t built into the WordPress core.
+The theme will provide the overall look of your website and may also deliver additional functionality that isn’t built into the WordPress core.

 When it comes to e-commerce sites, there are lots of free and premium themes to choose from.
 If you don’t know where to start, check out this roundup of e-commerce themes.
 If none of those catch your eye, other places to look are the WordPress.org theme repository, marketplaces such as ThemeForest, and independent theme shops such as Elegant Themes.

 Here are two e-commerce themes that caught our eye:

 This sleek, modern e-commerce theme will enable you to have your store up and running in no time.
 It’s easy to customize without the need for any code, so is a great option for beginners.